-The fact that a progressively higher percentage of U.S. funds are channeled through the Afghan government might ease tension between the international community and President Karzai.
-He emphasized this theme in his speech on February 6, 2011, at an international security conference in Munich, Germany, in which he said that the previously low level of funding provided directly had stunted the growth of Afghan government capacity.
-Many international development experts concur that only through direct funding will the Afghan government be able to develop the capacity and eventually the transparency to govern and deliver services effectively.
+The fact that so few of the donated funds are channeled through the Afghan government, rather than disbursed directly by the donors, has been a consistent source of tension between the international community and President Karzai.
+He emphasized this theme in his speech on February 6, 2011, at an international security conference in Munich, Germany,37 in which he said that the existing process has stunted the growth of Afghan government capacity.